yun-vis/fhstp-bcc-csharp/pages/inheritance.md

                 Name = "Alice",
                 CountryCode = "Taiwan"
             };

             Cat petCat = leopard;

+            // Method that used new keyword
             leopard.WriteToConsole();
             petCat.WriteToConsole();
+            // Method that used override keyword
             Console.WriteLine(leopard.GetName());
             Console.WriteLine(petCat.GetName());
             // It is calling the method from the derived class.
 Strange?